 The image to the left is of Gladys and Lester Woltz and Blanche.
-I am now compiling data about my family's life in Ohio.
-In addition, I have been recently contacted by a cousin in California who acquired a manuscript of stories from our mutual (above mentioned) Aunt Blanche.
+I am now compiling data about my Great Aunt Blanche of Ohio.
+I am working with a cousin in California who acquired a manuscript of stories from Aunt Blanche.
 These are stories about her life in New Mexico from 1940 to 1945.
-She and her husband at the time (she had four) had various adventures while working as a team in the border patrol world.
-Of course, all this was in contrast to what was going on around the world.
-World War II.
-Some of these stories are serious situations and some are hilarious!
-We plan to put them in book form and publish them some time in 2022 or early 2023.
+She and her husband at the time, had various adventures while working as a team in the border patrol

 One step at a time, I started my writing and journeying twenty three years ago.
 I have been at it for a while.
 It was hit or miss for the first few years.
 I have several short stories stored up and many more poets, yet unpublished, but I am here to stay.
 I plan on sticking with it.
 Guess that's why I chose middle and long distance running in the first place.